 I know what you are thinking, herb-roasted turkey in March?
-I tucked a heritage turkey into the freezer back in January.
-You know, for a rainy day.
+In January I tucked a heritage turkey into the freezer, for a rainy day.
 Honestly, I really put it away as we never get to enjoy leftovers from a roasted turkey as we are usually somewhere else during holiday meals.
-I was craving a roasted turkey and mayo sandwich along with all the other great leftovers to make with turkey.
+I have to say this herb-roasted turkey completely hit the spot in March too.

 I imagine you are definitely questioning my judgment on sharing this recipe now.
 Trust me, there are turkeys out there.
 I recently saw that they brought some out at one of our grocery stores as well I found them online with Goodeggs (if you are in the Bay Area).
 I might even grab another one for another rainy day.
 After posting on Instagram my intents of roasting this bird a few people reached out and thanked me for the idea as they also have turkeys in their freezers!

 I used a heritage turkey but any turkey will do.
 This recipe is one of my go-to’s when I do get a chance to make a turkey dinner.
 It is super easy and really flavorful.

 After thawing the turkey, I rinse it and pat dry with paper towels.
 I then use kosher salt and rub it all over the bird, inside and out.
 Place the bird into a large glass roasting pan and slide into the refrigerator for 24 hours.
 Do not cover it as this helps dry out the skin a bit which will hold in the juices and make all that amazing flavor.

 An hour before I begin roasting, I take the turkey out of the refrigerator and bring to room temperature.
 This step helps the bird cook evenly.
 Before roasting, I stuff the turkey with a couple of lemons and onion.
 Then I give the bird a generous rubdown using butter and herbs before roasting.